• Skip to primary navigation

 Ingredients

-• 1 bunch fresh Italian flat-leaf parsley, chopped
+• 1 bunch fresh Italian flat-leaf parsley, roughly chopped

 • 1 teaspoon coarse salt